Data Analytics Graduate Certificate

 MET CS 544 Foundations of Analytics with R

 The goal of this course is to provide students with the mathematical and practical background required in the field of data analytics.
 Starting with an introduction to probability and statistics, the R tool is introduced for statistical computing and graphics.
 Different types of data are investigated along with data summarization techniques and plotting.
 Data populations using discrete, continuous, and multivariate distributions are explored.
 Errors during measurements and computations are analyzed in the course.
 Confidence intervals and hypothesis testing topics are also examined.
 The concepts covered in the course are demonstrated using R. Laboratory Course.
-Prereq: MET CS546 and (MET CS520 or MET CS521), or equivalent knowledge, or instructor's consent. [ 4 cr. ]Fall 2018
+Prereq: MET CS546 and (MET CS520 or MET CS521), or equivalent knowledge, or instructor's consent. [ 4 cr. ]Spring 2019

 |A1||IND||Zhang||STH 113||M||6:00 pm – 8:45 pm|